chapel-lang/chapel/frontend/doc/file-format.rst

  * 4 bytes of N, the number of entries
  * 4 bytes reserved for future use
  * entries sorted by symbol table ID.
 For each entry, it stores:
-   * 8 byte relative offset to the uAST section
+   * 4 byte relative offset to the uAST section
-   * 8 byte relative offset to the Locations section
+   * 4 byte relative offset to the Locations section
-   * 8 byte relative offset to the type/function entry, if appropriate
+   * 4 byte relative offset to the type/function entry, if appropriate
    * a byte storing flags / kind information
+   * unsigned variable-byte encoded, prefix A to copy from the previous symbol table ID
+   * unsigned variable-byte encoded, suffix size B stored here
+   * B bytes of suffix
-   * a string storing the symbol table ID
+     * the symbol table ID string is formed by concatenating first A bytes of the previous string with the B bytes of suffix

 uAST Section
 ------------